fontyssmartwrist/web_server/README.md

 Authors
 =====================================================================
-Aike van Alkemade
+Aike van Alkemade // author name in caps//

-Zhicheng Yu
+Zhicheng Yu   //social handles should be provided//